 In the lab, you will run 3 to 5 subjects on your task.
 These subjects will come from other groups.

 The subjects should each perform the task at least 15 times.
-You may choose to run 5 subjects on the task 15 times (at most, 5 subjects x 2 minutes x 15 times ~ 100 minutes, so you will have to run in parallel), or you might choose to run 3 subjects over a longer series of trials.
+You should run 5 subjects on the task 15 times (estimated time: 5 subjects x 2 minutes x 15 times ~ 100 minutes, so you will have to run in parallel), or you might choose to run 3 subjects over a longer series of trials (at least 20).
 You will probably have to split your group in two, some to be subjects for another group, the others running subjects on your task.

 You should record the time to perform the task each time, and note if the subject made any errors, significant errors, or catastrophic errors.
 Some of these suggest that something besides normal learning was going on, or that a trial was unusual.

-At the end of the first hour, we will attempt to prepare a spreadsheet noting the times from each group.
+At the end of the lab, we will prepare a spreadsheet noting the times from each group.
 (When you submit your lab report, email your data to the TA (and cc LA) in an XL sheet.)

 In your writeup of the lab, you should

 The resulting paper should be written in concise but precise terms and is likely to be between 5 and 8 pages.
 You will find that figures and tables can take up room.